 What about my family, can I use the same application for them?

 Yes, some good news here - your partner and dependent children can be included in your Skilled Migrant Category Resident Visa application.

 They do not have to contribute capacity building points (that is, recognised qualification and/or skilled employment experience), but do have to meet character and health standards, as well as English language proficiency level for secondary applicants.

 How to check if you are eligible?

-Skilled Migrant category is a system based on points, which can be calculated taking into account all the relevant details.
+Skilled Migrant resident visa uses a system based on points, which can be calculated taking into account all the relevant details.

 Employment is the key